 What is Mega Charizard Y in Pokémon Go?

 The final evolution of the Fire type starter from Gen I, Charizard has not one, but two Mega Evolutions.
 Mega Charizard X is certainly the more interesting of the two thanks to its Dragon typing, but don't count Mega Charizard Y out just yet.
 This Fire and Flying type Mega Evolution gets a massive stat boost and looks pretty awesome too!
+Overall, it is one of the most powerful Fire types in the whole of Pokémon Go and its Mega Energy works for both X and Y, so this isn't a Mega Raid to skip.

 What are the best counters for Mega Charizard Y in Pokémon Go?

 As a Fire and Flying type, Mega Charizard Y takes double damage from Water and Electric, and quad damage from Rock.
 It's capable of dealing Fire, Flying, and Dragon type damage.
-For this Mega Raid, you'll really want to focus on those Rock type counters.

 The top non-Shadow counter in this Mega Raid is the Rock and Ground type, Rhyperior.
 As the final evolution of Gen I's Rhyhorn, Candies to evolve and power up Rhyperior were abundant even before considering the events and Community Day it's been featured in.
 It resists Fire and Flying type attacks while having no weakenesses Mega Charizard Y can exploit.
 Smack Down and Rock Wrecker is the ideal moveset for this fight, but Stone Edge can work if you don't have the Community Day exclusive move or the Elite TM to spare.

 One of the Legendary Swords of Justice, Terrakion is an excellent choice for this Mega Raid.
 It's a Rock and Fighting type, and so brings no notable weaknesses to the fight and it resists Mega Charizard Y's Fire type attacks.
-Although a Legendary, it's been in Raids a couple of times now, so many players already have at least one powered up.
+Although a Legendary, it's been in Raids several times now, so many players already have at least one powered up.
 The moveset you'll want your Terrakion to know is Smack Down and Rock Slide.

 The Rock and Dark type pseudo-Legendary of Gen II's Johto region, Tyranitar is an obvious choice for this Raid.
-Not only has Larvitar been readily available in events, including a Community Day, but Tyranitar has been featured in Raids and has always been an important member of any serious player's roster.
+Not only has Larvitar been readily available in events, including Community Day, but Tyranitar has been featured in Raids and has always been an important member of any serious player's roster.
 Like most of the counters here, it resists Fire and Flying type attacks and can deal quad damage with Smack Down and Stone Edge.

 Another fossil Pokémon from Gen I's Kanto region, Omastar works great in this fight.
 It's been featured in plenty of events, is easy to catch or hatch, and can even be a Shadow Pokémon, so there's really no good excuse not to have at least one or two in your roster.
-As a Rock and Water type, it takes half damage from Air Slash and quarter damage from Mega Charizard Y's Fire type attacks.
+As a Rock and Water type, it takes reduced damage from Air Slash and even less damage from Mega Charizard Y's Fire type attacks.
 Rock Throw and Rock Slide are the moves you're looking for.

 Golem (Alolan or Kantonian)